-When it comes to managing, storing, and securing health-related files, clouding computing is a critical component.
-It guarantees the safety and accessibility of health-related information that it stores.
+When it comes to managing, storing, and securing health-related files, cloud computing can be a critical component for a healthcare organization.
+If done right, the cloud guarantees the safety and accessibility of any health-related information that it stores.
 As a result, files stored in the cloud are obtainable anywhere from any device and at any time.
-This is why many healthcare organizations have been embracing it to share critical medical information among their workers.
+This is why so many healthcare organizations have embraced it for sharing critical medical information with their employees.

-But can cloud guarantees ultimately manage, access, and transfer sensitive personal and medical information with secure linkage?
-As a matter of fact, ensuring that patients’ medical information remain undisclosed is not just part of ethical standard that health employees must uphold, it’s a principle with legal backups.
-Otherwise any health employee sharing patient medical record may be prosecuted.
+However, can the cloud ultimately manage, access, and transfer sensitive personal and medical information securely?
+As a matter of fact, ensuring that patients’ medical information remains undisclosed is not just part of the ethical standard that health employees must uphold, it’s a principle that must be applied to healthcare backups.
+Otherwise, organizations put themselves in a position to be prosecuted.

-This is why hospital and healthcare organization need to ensure that all records are in compliance.
-So, we have HIPAA compliance as a major deciding factor.
+That’s why hospitals and healthcare organizations need to ensure that all records are secure.
+HIPAA compliance is a major deciding factor for this security.

 What is HIPAA?

-It is a body of rules that gives room to disclosures and allowable uses of patent medical records.
-Enshrined in it is the information guiding when, how, and who may have access medical information.
+It’s a body of rules that outlines disclosures and allowable uses of patent medical records.
+Enshrined in it is the information guiding when, how, and who may have access to medical information.
 It also sets the standard for patient health information history access from unauthorized people.
+As such, care must be taken when implementing cloud within healthcare.

-So, back to the question, what is HIPAA?
-Below are a few things to consider when using HIPAA Compliant cloud services:
+Below are a few considerations when using HIPAA Compliant cloud services:

 - A HIPAA cloud support system must render single sign-on or two-step authentication and ePHI encryption transfer